-1. Planets always orbit around a star.
-Never the other way around.
+1. Planets orbit around a star.
+Stars do not orbit planets.

 The very definition of a planet states that for a planet to be classified as such, it must be found orbiting a star just like Earth orbits around the Sun.